-MASCIA-SUSICE, STACEY Professor of English; Ph.D., Indiana University of Pennsylvania; M.A., B.A., The College of St. Rose; A.A.S., North Country Community College SUNY Chancellor's Award for Excellence in Teaching, 2019-2020
+MASCIA-SUSICE, STACEY Professor of English; Ph.D., Indiana University of Pennsylvania; M.A., B.A., The College of St. Rose; A.A.S., North Country Community College SUNY Chancellor's Award for Scholarship and Creative Activities, 2019-2020

 MCGRATH, ROBIN: Instructor of Business; M.S.
 College of St. Joseph's; B.S.
 SUNY Oswego; A.AS SUNY Cobleskill